SkylineCommunications/SLC-S-OrchestrationHelperExample/README.md

 Similar to the 'Get orchestration Info' script, this example script will gather all the parameter info available in an orchestration script.
 It will check if all values are available.

-Since the 'askMissingValues' is set to true when executing 'Orchestrate' the value for 'Bit rate' will be requested before the orchestration is started.
+Since the 'askMissingValues' is set to true when executing 'Orchestrate', the value for 'Bit rate' will be requested before the orchestration is started.
 When 'askMissingValues' is set to false, the value for the missing parameters will be `null`.
-Adding the following line the following line to value dictionary will set a value for that parameter:
+Adding the following line to the dictionary will set a value for that parameter:

 ```csharp
 { new ProfileParameterID(Parameters.BitRate.Id), 3d },